Malia Baker

 Malia Simphiwe Baker (born December 18, 2006) is a Botswana-born Canadian actress.
-She is better known for her roles as Mary Anne Spier in the streaming series The Baby-Sitters Club, Gabby Lewis in the television series Are You Afraid of the Dark?, and Chloe Charming in the film Descendants: The Rise of Red and its sequel Descendants: Wicked Wonderland.
+She is best known for her roles as Mary Anne Spier in the streaming series The Baby-Sitters Club, Gabby Lewis in the television series Are You Afraid of the Dark?, and Chloe Charming in the film Descendants: The Rise of Red and its sequel Descendants: Wicked Wonderland.

-She is also set to feature in Harvest Moon, What We Hide, Thena, and Hair of the Bear.
+She is also starred in What We Hide and Thena in 2025 and Hair of the Bear in 2026.

 Early life

-Malia Baker was born in Gaborone, Botswana to a Tswana father and white Canadian mother.
-She moved to Canada when she was 2 years old.
+Malia Baker was born in Gaborone, Botswana, to a Motswana father and white Jewish-Canadian mother.
+She moved to Canada when she was 2 and a half years old.
+She also has a younger sister, Ivory Baker.

 Career

 2018–2019: Beginnings

 Baker made her acting debut in Hope at Christmas, a TV movie in which she was uncredited.
-She then went on to have her first TV role featuring in one episode of ABC's A Million Little Things, a family drama television series created by DJ Nash.
-In 2019, she also featured in an episode of The CW's superhero television series, The Flash.
-As well as appearing in an episode of The Twilight Zone.
+She then had her first TV role in an episode of ABC's A Million Little Things.
+In 2019, she also featured in an episode of The CW's The Flash, as well as appearing in an episode of The Twilight Zone.

 2020–present: Breakthrough

 In 2020, Baker starred in season 1 of The Baby-Sitters Club on Netflix, as Mary Anne Spier.
 She returned to the role in the second season of the show in 2021, before its cancellation.
 She also featured in season 2 of Nickelodeon's Are You Afraid of the Dark?s second revival series.
-Baker also featured in Lifetime TV movie, Caught in His Web.
-She was then cast in the Disney+ film Descendants: The Rise of Red, as well as Miramax dramedy Harvest Moon, co-written and starring Paul Bettany.
-In addition, she was also cast in Spider & Jessie, later retitled as What We Hide, alongside Mckenna Grace, and Dacre Montgomery, and in drama Thena.
-All of which are currently in post-production.
-Baker is about to star in the Indie Drama Hair of the Bear as Tori, which she will also executive produce.
+Baker also featured in the Lifetime TV movie Caught in His Web.
+She was then cast in the Disney+ film Descendants: The Rise of Red, as well as the Miramax dramedy Harvest Moon.
+She was also cast in Spider & Jessie, later retitled as What We Hide, and in the drama Thena.
+Baker starred in the indie drama Hair of the Bear, which she was also an executive producer.

 She defended Catherine Hernandez's novel Scarborough in the 2022 edition of Canada Reads.